June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 Introduction

-Smudging is the practice of burning sacred plants to create cleansing smoke that purifies spaces, objects, and personal energy.
+Smudging uses smoke from sacred plants to clear energy, bless spaces, and set intentions.
 Choosing the right plant depends on your intention, respect for cultural origins, and attention to sustainability.
-This guide reviews six widely used smudging herbs, explains when to use each, and offers clear safety and sourcing tips so you can practice with care and confidence.
+This guide reviews six commonly used smudging herbs, explains when to use each, and offers clear safety and sourcing tips so you can practice with care and confidence.

 1. White Sage (Salvia apiana): The Ultimate Purifier